NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Turns better on hit
 - 5BBBB(6B) is RB
 - 5bA (slide input) is a lunging punch modeled after Yun from Street Fighter.
 Is a high damage whiff punish button with very long range.
 Unsafe on block
+- 5A
-- 5A charge changed from 11f to 8f
+    - Charge changed from 11f to 8f
+    - Grabbable the entire move
 - 2B
     - Has slightly less lift
     - High crushes from 14-40 to better match the visuals